 The Mayor's Fellows program provides both undergraduate and masters-level students the opportunity to gain first-hand knowledge of how a high-energy local government office operates.
 This program caters to students satisfying class credit, fulfilling internship requirements, or those simply wishing to gain experience working in public service, the community, and the governmental arena.

 Activities include assisting policy staff with research in various fields that may affect departments/agencies within the City of Columbia, helping with special research projects, researching current City of Columbia policy, and assisting with research in specially designated areas.
-Fellows will receive an opportunity to work alongside staff and identify best practices.
+Fellows work alongside staff and identify best practices.

 City of Columbia’s office hours are Monday through Friday from 8:30 a.m. to 5 p.m.